JJ/hoborg/text/text.md

 boy, did she give me all she could... and I gave her a few pesos.
 A few dozens.

 But I had good information.
-It was late winter in Pascagoula, and it was one of the first cities in their 1915 tour.
+It was late winter in Panama City, and it was one of the first cities in their 1915 tour.
 All tents were shiny, all guys seemed jolly and all girls beautiful and caring.
 I came in through the gate, yes, the arch, but I didn't know that back then, and